-Promotion.
-A grade of C is a minimum requirement for progression in the nursing courses.
-The School of Nursing faculty reserves the right to place on probation or to require the withdrawal from the nursing program any student who, in their professional judgment, fails to satisfy the requirements of scholarship, health status, and/or performance.
+Progression.
+Nursing majors must earn a minimum grade of "C" in all required nursing courses for progression in the nursing major.
+The School of Nursing faculty reserves the right to place on probation or to require the withdrawal from the Nursing program any student who, in their professional judgment, fails to satisfy the requirements of scholarship, health status, and/or performance.